ablassage/Movie-Ratings/README.md

 The highest budgets spent the most per point while not leading in any other category.
 Though, as a trend, most movies with a high budget at the very least recoup their spendings.
 With only one movie In the top 300 having a higher budget than revenue that came in.

-Movies with a longer runtime saw higher avg_ratings, if a movies runtime was over 150 minutes the average rating shot up to 7.34
+Movies with a longer runtime saw higher avg_ratings, if a movies runtime was over 150 minutes the average rating shot up to 7.34.
+Though it is a weak correlation in the pdf avg_ratings_runtime you can see the correlation between runtime and avg_ratings.

 When I took the analysis to Rstudio and used this code chunk